EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop13-diy-amd-ai300-configuration-new.md

 * What is the difference between the Framework Laptop 13 (Intel® Core™ Ultra Series 1) and the Framework Laptop 13 AMD Ryzen™ AI 300 Series)?

   Both AMD and Intel offer incredible performance and the choice between them will come down to personal preference.
-The Intel® Core™ Ultra Series 1 and the AMD Ryzen™ AI 300 Series laptops contain the same system-level improvements including increased battery capacity options, louder speakers, more stable hinges, and the option to choose between a Matte and 2.8K Display.
+The Intel® Core™ Ultra Series 1 and the AMD Ryzen™ AI 300 Series laptops contain the same system-level improvements including increased battery capacity options, louder speakers, more stable hinges, and the option to choose between a 2.2K and 2.8K Display.

 * Can I upgrade my CPU later?